kingxia/mtg_pick_order/README.md

 Thanks to Frank Karsten for the initial seed data for Magic: Origins drafts.
 You can find his analysis here: http://www.channelfireball.com/articles/a-pick-order-list-for-magic-origins/
 Thanks to LSV for the updated seed data for Magic: Origins drafts and the DTK set.
 You can find his articles here: http://www.channelfireball.com/author/luis-scott-vargas/
+Thanks to TCGPlayer for the pick orders for 3xZEN.
+You can find the original data here: http://magic.tcgplayer.com/strategy/draft-091006.asp.
+Do note that this data is missing lands and artifacts in the analysis.